-Use this Christmas Countdown Book to help you remember Christ in Christmas.
-Includes a picture, scripture, song, video, and ornament for each day!
+Use this Christmas Countdown Book to help you remember Christ in Christmas with a picture, scripture, song, video, and ornament each day.

 Do you have Christmas traditions from your childhood, or traditions that you have started with your own family that you hope will stay with them forever?
-I want to share with you my absolute favorite tradition that I have spent YEARS working on to perfect it!
+I want to share with you my absolute favorite tradition that I have spent YEARS working on to perfect it: The Christmas Countdown Book!

 I am so excited to share with you one of our family’s favorite Christmas traditions!
 Over the next month, I will be giving you a day-by-day Christmas countdown that we have used for every year around Christmas time.
-It’s like a living advent calendar with many working pieces!
+The Christmas countdown book is like a living advent calendar with many working pieces!

 Christmas Countdown Book